mariadb-corporation/mariadb-connector-python/docs/_sources/module.rst.txt

    - **ssl_crlpath** (string): Defines a path to a PEM file that should contain one or more revoked X509 certificates to use for TLS.
 This option requires that you use the absolute path, not a relative path.
    - **ssl_verify_cert** (bool): Enables server certificate verification.
    - **ssl** (bool): Always use a secure TLS connection
+.. versionadded:: 1.0.1
    - **autocommit** (bool or None): Specifies the autocommit settings: None will use the server default.
 True will enable autocommit, False will disable it (default).
-.. versionadded:: 1.0.1
+.. versionadded:: 1.0.3
    - **converter** (dict): Specifies a conversion dictionary, where keys are FIELD_TYPE values and values are conversion functions.
-.. versionadded:: 1.0.3

-   :return: Returns a connection or raises an error if the connection between client and server couldn't be established.
+   :return: Returns a connection object or raises an error if the connection between client and server couldn't be established.

-   :rtype: mariadb.connection object

    The connection parameters have to be provided as a set of keyword arguments::